cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 **Note**: `cc.LoadingItem` is no longer supported in `cc.assetManager`, please avoid using this type.

-To support additional loading policies, `cc.macro.DOWNLOAD_MAX_CONCURRENT` has been removed from `cc.macro` and can be replaced with the following.
+To support additional loading policies, `cc.macro.DOWNLOAD_MAX_CONCURRENT` has been removed from `cc.macro` and can be replaced with the following:

 ```js
 // before